mondoohq/docs/docs/platform/infra/cloud/kubernetes/scan-kubernetes-with-operator.md

 The owner workload is the definition where you can fix issues permanently.
 To learn more, read the [Kubernetes documentation](https://kubernetes.io/docs/concepts/overview/working-with-objects/owners-dependents/).

-Mondoo scans workloads according to the activated policies.
-[Learn more](/platform/security/posture/overview)

-Scan results appear in the CI/CD view when running the admission webhook in **permissive** mode.
-In **enforcing** mode, the scan result also determines whether the workload is applied to the cluster.

-For general information about admission controllers, read the [Kubernetes documentation](https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/).

 ## Add a Mondoo Kubernetes integration

 import Partial from "../../../partials/\_editor-owner.mdx";